andyliu0248/WebProgramming/notes/class_outlines.md

   - Are they the same?
 No. Are they related?
 Yes --almost all event handling functions are asynchronous.
 * navigator.geolocation

-# Thursday, October 18th: jQuery
+# Thursday, October 18th: Tradeoffs
 * Jessica Wang and Google Cloud
 * Props to Josh Simani, engineering decision (trade-offs) in Assignment 2
 * Caveats with XMLHttpRequest and one of the limitations of client-side JavaScript